charliebarber/OTCIC-SDK/docs/python_design.md

 Memory allocation will be tracked using `tracemalloc` library.
 - `average`: Average amount of memory allocated in a given time interval.

-There are implications that RAM may consume more power when it is more utilised, but in a non-linear relationship.
-This may mean that energy values will be calculated in detail, using every timestamp, instead of using a pre-calculated value that is multiplied with a modifier value.

 Example:
 ```
 RAM Values: